Strength Training

 It can often be assumed that it’s not necessary to target smaller muscles within the body but that’s not the case.

-You can maximize the size and strength of your arms to the full extent of your genetic potential by exercising both the long and short heads of the biceps.
+You can maximize muscle size and strength of your arms to the full extent of your genetic potential by including short head and long head bicep exercises.

 The Best Short Head Bicep Exercises